bhubie/talks/making-impossible-states-impossible/slides/slides.md

 ```
 ````

+-->

 <!--
   - New requiments seem simple enough.
+ - [click] we expose a new property on the view model that would hold the error cde
-  - This license plate service has a new exception it throws that returns the error code.
+  - [click] This license plate service has a new exception it throws that returns the error code.
-  - we now have a reference to a new enum representing the error code
   - we are catching the special exception setting the erroc code from it
-  - then just updating the generic exception just incase and handling the error code appropriately -->
+  - [click] then just updating the generic exception just incase and handling the error code appropriately -->

 ---